 With six concentrations and over 25 electives, students in the online PharmD program at Duquesne University School of Pharmacy have the opportunity to truly tailor their education.
 Concentrations include entrepreneurship, health economics, community practice, ambulatory care, geriatrics, and acute care.
 The first three years of this distance learning program do require on-campus visits, while the fourth year consists of in-person clinical experiences near the student’s home.

-To be eligible for admission to this program, students must have at least two years of college or the equivalent number of completed credits.
+Students must have at least two years of college or the equivalent number of completed credits to be eligible for this program.
 Students must ensure that the classes they take meet the prerequisite coursework requirements.
 PCAT scores are also required.

 How Long Does it Take to Become a Pharmacist?

 Students who know they want to pursue a career in pharmacy can complete their degree and obtain licensure in as little as six years after graduating from high school.
-Some states require internship hours prior to licensure which can extend this timeline.
+However, some states require internship hours prior to licensure, which can extend this timeline.

 How To Become a Pharmacist – Step-by-Step Guide